railsgirls/guides.railsgirls.com/_pages/app.md

 - Briefly explain what the `rails server` command does and why we need it.
 - Briefly explain how can you stop the server.

-Resources: Rails Beginner [console basics](https://www.pragtob.info/rails-beginner-cheatsheet#console) & [rails commands](https://www.pragtob.info/rails-beginner-cheatsheet#rails-commands), Rails Guides [rails new](https://guides.rubyonrails.org/getting_started.html#creating-the-blog-application)
+Resources: Guide to the Guide [creating the application](https://guides.railsgirls.com/guide-to-the-guide#1_create_the_application), Rails Guides [rails new](https://guides.rubyonrails.org/getting_started.html#creating-the-blog-application)

 {% endcoach %}

 ## Create Idea scaffold

-You now have you own app, but it doesn't do anything yet.
+You now have your own app, but it doesn't do anything yet.
 It only shows the Rails logo.

 Next you're going to use Rails' scaffold functionality to generate a starting point that allows you to list, add, remove, edit, and view things; in your case _ideas_.